frederic-perez/AmE-dictionary/data/idioms.md

 __not as black as you are painted__ _informal_ If someone is not as black as they are painted, they are not as bad as people generally consider them to be. _“I’m really not as black as I’m painted,” he said pointedly._
 __not be lost on (someone)__ To have a significant or noticeable impact or effect on someone; to be valued, appreciated, or understood by someone. _I hope all our efforts to help your career have not been lost on you, John._
 __not by any means__ Not in any way; not at all; absolutely not.
+__not cut it__ If you say that _someone cannot cut it_ or _does not cut it_, you mean that they are not talented or ambitious enough to succeed in a particular job. _We’re in a real mess now Johnny’s gone.
+Lorenzo’s been doing the vocals, but he just can’t cut it._ _It’s a very tough work environment.
+If you don’t cut it then you’re out._
 __not do a stroke (of work)__ To not do any work at all. _Now that Jim’s retired, he just spends all day on the couch watching television.
 He won’t do a stroke of work around the house!_
 __not even close__
 __not get a wink of sleep__ To not get any sleep. _Our newborn son is rather colicky, so my wife and I haven’t gotten a wink of sleep the last few nights._